dentarg/auth0-blog/_posts/2017-06-27-signing-into-microsoft-office-365-with-google-apps.markdown

   }

   // After provisioning the user and giving a license to them, we record
-  // (on Auth) that this Google Apps user has been already provisioned.
+  // (on Auth) that this Google Apps user has already been provisioned.
 We
-  // also record its principal username and its immutableId to properly
+  // also record the user's principal username and immutableId to properly
   // redirect them on future logins. function saveUserMetadata() {
     user.app_metadata = user.app_metadata || {};